 Want to know how bad this is?
 It's bad.
 Friendly competitors like Gears have published on their website that they will likely only receive 20% of their stock before October, 2021.
 Companies like Linus have only recieved 20% of their bikes as of July 2021.
 For many shops, 2021 is a lost year.
 Some have speculated that this is because many USA companies are putting American customers first.
 That may well be the case.
 Luckily, we don't have this problem, but that doesn't mean that we aren't faced with our difficulties too.

 WHAT DOES THIS MEAN?
 So what does that mean for Curbside and our customers?
-Because we deal with European supply chains we will get our bikes.
-And, while delayed, we have good reason to believe the majority will be delivered in Q2 and early Q3, 2021.
+Because we deal with European supply chains we are getting bikes where other shops aren't getting any.
 The companies we work with in Europe actually own their own factories, and because they produce throughout the year, they can deal with delays much better than the contract factories of the Far East; where different brands are produced in perfectly synchronized batches of intense, highly calibrated production.
 That calibration is exactly what isn't working right now.

 That said, we do also get some of our bikes from the Far East too.
 Many Devinci bikes are made in Vietnam.
 But, because Devinci is a Canadian company, Canadian customers are first in line.
 Another good reason to support a Canadian company!
 So, unlike many other stores, we can say with confidence that you will get a bike.
 But, whether that bike arrives in Q2, Q3 or even Q4 2022 remains uncertain.
 What we can say is: the earlier you place the order, the earlier you'll get it.

 In other words, there will be delays.
 And, that means if you're buying a bike from us, we need your patience.
 The supply chain is so out of whack that no vendor can reliably forecast when their products are ready for shipping.
 A handlebar might show up early, a seat-post might show up weeks late.
 The complete bike can only ship once all parts are gathered and assembled.
 It's really a day-by-day affair, and the added stress of global customers like us calling or vendors for constant updates grinds the whole thing down.

 If you want to order a bike but have questions, of course we would love to help!
-The best way to do this is to book a sales consultation, which can you either in-store, or remotely by telephone or video chat.
+The best way to do this is to book a sales consultation.
 You are also welcome to email us at email@example.com, or you can chat with us (during opening hours) on our website.

 Please note that we're also running on reduced staff due to social distancing and workplace safety, so we apologize if we aren't always at our promptest.
 We're doing our best!

 AND FINALLY, A THANK-YOU!
-It was June last year when we realized that 2021 could be an even more difficult year than 2020.
+It was June 2020 when we realized that 2021 could be an even more difficult year than 2020.
 Already back then - in the midst of a year where each new day brought entirely new challenges - we took the time to place our 2021 orders - nearly a year in advance.
 Usually, a bike store will place orders in October for March delivery, and we thought we were being particularly proactive.
 And, our suppliers also felt confident too!

 Instead, there is no end in sight for the global disruption in bicycle supply.
 This goes especially for 2022.
-And, while we have more systems in place than 2020, the only thing that is going to make this work is our customers understanding.
+And, while we have more systems in place than 2020 and 2021, the only thing that is going to make this work is our customers understanding.
 Last year we truly felt the awe-inspiring grace of our customers.
 Many seemed far more concerned about our well-being than getting their bikes!

-Many brazen companies like to say that they do things and ask for forgiveness later.
-What this attitude doesn't take into account is that the capacity to forgive was already present at the beginning.
-Perhaps to do anything is to forgive in advance for all the things that could go wrong.
 As a store, we take our commitments, and our communication seriously.
 And now, with our commitments changing day-to-day and our communication strained, we can only ask that you accept our apologies for delays or any mistakes made, and we will do our best to get you on a bike as soon as humanly possible!